brown9804/MicrosoftCloudEssentialsHub/0_Azure/1_AzureData/2_Databricks/README.md

 3. **Configure Access to ADLS Gen2**
 You can configure access using either a service principal or an access key.
 Here, we'll use a service principal for better security.
 - **Create a Service Principal**:
-   - Go to the Azure portal and navigate to "Azure Active Directory".
+   - Go to the Azure portal and navigate to "Azure Entra ID".
    - Create a new app registration and note down the Application (client) ID and Directory (tenant) ID.
    - Create a client secret for the app registration and note it down.
 - **Assign Roles to the Service Principal**: